 Calliandra confusa, Anneslia calothyrsa, Anneslia confusa, Anneslia similis, Feuilleea calothyrsa

 Color: Purple or red

-Calliandra calothyrsus is a small tree or a large shrub.
-It is usually 13.1 to 20 feet (4 to 6 m) high but might reach a height of 40 feet (12 m) under favorable conditions.
-The stems are quite small, up to 1 foot (30 cm) in diameter.
+Calliandra calothyrsus is a small tree or a large shrub that usually grows 13.1 to 20 feet (4 to 6 m) tall but might reach 40 feet (12 m) under favorable conditions.
+Stems are up to 1 foot (30 cm) in diameter.
 The bark is blackish-brown.
-The canopy is dense with alternate, petiolate, bipinnately compound leaves of up to 1 foot (30 cm) lengths, which are folding together at night.
+The canopy is dense with alternate, petiolate, and bipinnately compound leaves, up to 1 foot (30 cm) long, folding together at night.
 It has both superficial and deep-growing roots.
-While the above-ground parts are only short lived, the roots are able to sprout up to 20 years.
-The flowers are subterminal inflorescences with numerous long, hair-like purple or red stamens.
-Flowering starts 3–6 months after planting.
+While the above-ground parts are only short-lived, the roots can sprout up to 20 years.
+The flowers are subterminal inflorescences with many long, hair-like, purple or red stamens.
+Flowering starts 3 to 6 months after planting.

 How to Grow and Care

-Native to the tropics of Central America where its typical habitat is wet tropical forests or seasonally dry forests with a dry season of four to seven months, when it may become deciduous.
+This species is native to the tropics of Central America, where its typical habitat is wet tropical forests or seasonally dry forests with a dry season of four to seven months, when it may become deciduous.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin